Random-Mathematician/Random-Mathematician.github.io/README.md

 The entirety of the information presented is accessible online at the URL https://random-mathematician.github.io/.
 There, links to all other documents are provided, in order if they form a series, and the same links will be avaliable in every page through the top navigation bar, arranged by topic.

 > [!NOTE]
-> As of June 29th, 2025, this is not yet true.
+> As of September 24th, 2025, this is not yet true.
 It will be true when the page is officially relased, since for now the website is under construction and not supposed to be interacted with.

 ## List of pages and files